kesettle/project3/README.md

 Here we fit a random forest model.
 A random forest is an method where multiple tree models are fit from bootstrap samples using a subset of predictor variables for each bootstrap sample.
 The final prediction is an average of the bootstrap predictions.
+We use the tuning parameter `mtry`, the number of randomly selected predictors, using values 1 through 5 to see fit the best tune.

 ``` r
 #set tuning parameters